 While the Japanese have adopted conventional methods of brushing, their execution of the oral hygiene task is taken very seriously.
 Hamigaki (or tooth-brushing) is practiced after every meal.
 The practice is taken so seriously that hamigaki has become a part of a school child’s routine.
-Songs, like the one by Shonen Knife below, have even been created to keep children entertained while brushing and ensure that they are brushing for the appropriate amount of time.
+Songs have even been created to keep children entertained while brushing and ensure that they are brushing for the appropriate amount of time.
 We should take note!

 We’d suggest you follow a more Japanese style of brushing before trying out some twigs.